justphil/billiard-server/README.md

 billiard-server
 ===============

-A simple Node.js server application for threejs-billiard
+A simple Node.js server application for threejs-billiard.

+This is mainly a playground project.
+DO NOT USE IN PRODUCTION!